 Before you apply primer or paint, be sure to clean the surface as thoroughly as possible, even if you’re only painting a small area.
 If it has been painted before, you can remove the previous layer using a jetwash, wire brush, or degreaser for stubborn patches.

-Apply an even layer of primer, using a brush for any hard-to-reach areas.
+Apply an even layer of primer, using a paint brush for any hard-to-reach areas.

 Some people roll their scaffolds in paint, but this can lead to thin or uneven layers, doing it the old-fashioned way is less wasteful too.